johndwalker/clinerules-bank/04-project-management.md

 - Ensure that each task is well-defined, thouroughly detailed, and clear on how to execute it.
 - As you plan, any written code must follow the Coding Best Practices.
 - Follow the guidelines in [CLARIFICATION](./05-coding-best-practices#clarification).
+- When finished planning, prompt the user if they would like to create a linked epic or issue for the plan.
+Track any created issue id's and make note of them next to the relevant checklist items.
+If an epic is created, track the epic id and note it in the plan.
+Follow the guidelines in [synchronize with gitlab](#synchronize-with-gitlab) as you do so.

 ## Presentation